Tourism Industry Development

-The Tourism Industry Development division is responsible for tourism policy, tourism investment attraction, infrastructure and access, industry engagement and innovation as well as major events.
+The Tourism Industry Development Department is responsible for tourism policy, tourism investment attraction, infrastructure and access, industry engagement and innovation as well as major events.

-In addition, the Special Projects Unit is a specialised work unit within the department that achieves economic development outcomes through delivery of integrated resort development (IRD) projects, global tourism hub (GTH) projects and other initiatives supported by government.
-The Special Projects Unit manages Queen's Wharf Brisbane and the State’s Global Tourism Hub (GTH) program including Tropical North Queensland.
+In addition, the Special Projects Unit is a specialised work unit within the department that achieves economic development outcomes through delivery of Integrated Resort Developments (IRD), Global Tourism Hubs (GTH) and other initiatives supported by Government.

 Great Keppel Island Rejuvenation Pilot

 The Queensland Government has committed $25 million to grow tourism on Great Keppel Island (GKI) by providing common user power and water infrastructure for the island.
 This commitment is being delivered by the Department of Innovation, Tourism Industry Development and the Commonwealth Games (DITID), in partnership with Livingstone Shire Council.

 DITID is currently undertaking a feasibility assessment in consultation with key stakeholders.

 A newsletter has been developed to provide regular project updates to interested parties.
 The newsletter provides information about the GKI Rejuvenation Project and current status of the project.

 If you would like to receive future project updates, please subscribe to firstname.lastname@example.org

 A Tourism Recovery Fund, jointly funded by the Australian and Queensland Governments is being provided to assist tourism operators located in the Whitsunday Local Government Area recover from the effects of Tropical Cyclone Debbie.